José Pablo Iriarte

-José Pablo Iriarte is a Cuban American author of children's fiction, science fiction, and fantasy, best known for the Nebula Award and James Tiptree Award-nominated short novelette "The Substance of My Lives, the Accidents of Our Births.”
+José Pablo Iriarte is a Cuban American author of children's fiction, science fiction, and fantasy, best known for the Nebula Award and James Tiptree Award nominated novelette "The Substance of My Lives, the Accidents of Our Births".

 Personal life

 Iriarte is Cuban American and Spanish is their first language, having learned English right after starting kindergarten.
 The first paying magazine rejection Iriarte received was at 13.

 Iriarte is non-binary and says to have long had a fascination with gender and societal expectations of it.
-Their work takes inspiration from the young adult novelist A.S.
-King and the short story writers Sam J. Miller, Sarah Pinsker, Caroline Yoachim, Sandra McDonald, Ken Liu, and Elizabeth Bear.
+Their work takes inspiration from the young adult novelist A. S. King and the short story writers Sam J. Miller, Sarah Pinsker, Caroline M. Yoachim, Sandra McDonald, Ken Liu, and Elizabeth Bear.

 Iriarte works as a high school math teacher and lives in Central Florida.
 They are married and have two children.